Yungkc0/TCP_IM/docs/Protocol.md

-This is an application-level protocol for IM with TEA encryption and a chat room for all logged clients.
+This is an application-level protocol using TCP for IM with TEA encryption and a chat room for all logged clients.

 1. DATA STRUCTURE